Leigh Chapman

 Leigh Chapman (March 29, 1939 – November 4, 2014) was an American actress and screenwriter.
-She began her career in acting during the 1960s, notably in a recurring role as Sarah Johnson, a secretary in the NBC television series, The Man from U.N.C.L.E., 1965.
+She began her career in acting during the 1960s, notably in a recurring role as Sarah Johnson, a secretary in the television series The Man from U.N.C.L.E., 1965.

 Chapman transitioned to a career in screen and scriptwriting from the 1960s to the 1990s.
 She focused on writing for action-adventure films, an unusual genre for women scriptwriters in Hollywood during the 1970s.
 The Hollywood Reporter called Chapman "a pioneering female screenwriter in the action-adventure genre."
 Her screenwriting credits included Dirty Mary, Crazy Larry in 1974 and The Octagon in 1980.
+Filmink argued she has "become a bit of a cult figure in recent years."

 Biography

 Early life

 Chapman was born Rosa Lee Chapman in 1939 in Kannapolis, North Carolina.
-She graduated from Winthrop College (now called Winthrop University), located in Rock Hill, South Carolina.
-She married right out of college, and her husband wanted to be an actor, so they relocated to Los Angeles during the early 1960s.
+She graduated from Winthrop College (now named Winthrop University), located in Rock Hill, South Carolina.
+She married right out of college, and her husband wanted to be an actor, so they moved to Los Angeles during the early 1960s.
 She initially hired for her first job as a secretary for an attorney at the William Morris Agency, a major Hollywood talent agency.
 Her marriage ended after a year but she stayed at the agency.
 She was dating a writer, Ed Lakso, which got her interested in writing.
 Agents at the William Morris Agency suggested her secretarial position led to her early acting roles.

 Hollywood beginnings

 Chapman got interested in acting and began to take classes and do auditions.
-In April 1963 she joined the cast of a stage production of Come Blow Your Horn.
-She began to get television work as well, appearing in episodes of The Eleventh Hour, McHale's Navy, Burke's Law, and Ripcord as well as the feature Law of the Lawless (1963).
+In April 1963, she joined the cast of a stage production of Come Blow Your Horn.
+She began to get television work, appearing in episodes of The Eleventh Hour, McHale's Navy, Burke's Law, and Ripcord as well as the feature Law of the Lawless (1963).
 She had another stage success when she joined the cast of a production of Under the Yum Yum Tree in early 1964.
 She appeared in Bob Hope Presents the Chrysler Theatre, Combat!, Dr. Kildare, and The Wild Wild West.

 Chapman wanted to write and did a "spec" episode of Burke's Law which they liked and bought, launching her writing career.
-She would write several episodes of the show.
+She wrote several episodes of the show.
 Chapman wrote the feature A Swingin' Summer (1965).
-Following this she was signed to write three features for writer-producer Norman Maurer’s unit at Columbia, 20,000 Bikinis Under the Sea, That Loving Feeling and It’s a Tuf Life, but the beach party fad ended before any were produced.
-She alternated between acting and writing, having a semi regular role on The Man from U.N.C.L.E., playing the secretary of Napoleon Solo.
+She then was signed to write three features for writer-producer Norman Maurer's unit at Columbia, 20,000 Bikinis Under the Sea, That Loving Feeling and It’s a Tuf Life, but the beach party fad ended before any were produced.
+She alternated between acting and writing, having a semiregular role on The Man from U.N.C.L.E., playing the secretary of Napoleon Solo.